Find a Lender-Approved Local Conveyancer in Wheatley

 • Challenor Gardiner, 29 New Inn Hall Street, Oxford, Oxfordshire, OX1 2DH

-• Dealing with the registration procedures for the transfer of ownership and the mortgage (if appropriate) at the HMLR.
+• Dealing with the registration procedures for the purchase and the home loan (where appropriate) at the Land Registry.

 *Source acknowledgement: House price data produced by Land Registry as well data supplied by Lexsure Ltd.